By Annette Semerdjian

 Boni B. Alvarez, Chris Aguila, Allen Lucky Weaver and Tonatiuh Elizarraraz

 The story follows young Miracles in the House of Malacanang's massage parlor along with Jenny, Carmie and their House Mother, Gigi.
-The play is partly inspired by NYC's ball culture represented in the 1990 documentary "Paris is Burning," which depicts different Houses competing in these balls and each House as a home with a chosen family for mostly transwomen and gay men of color.
+The play is partly inspired by NYC's ball culture represented in the 1990 documentary "Paris is Burning," which depicts different Houses competing in "balls" and each House as a home with a chosen family for mostly transwomen and gay men of color.
 The play is also inspired by Calderon de la Barca's 17th century play "El Medico de su Honra."

 Playwright Boni B. Alvarez plays the role of Gigi, someone who can cut you with her words and check you back into reality quicker than she pop opens her fan.
 Gigi's entrance demands attention and is met with cheering and applause as her flowy, colorful dress and attitude clearly represent her rank as queen of her group of misfits.

 Renée-Marie Brewster and Anna Lamadrid